Chunxiao-Lin-2023/Instructions_for_SoC_Demo/README.md

      ```bash
      sudo dmesg | grep tty
      ```
      to find the USB port.
-Here, the port is ttyUSB0.
+Here, the port is ttyUSB2(The front port).
    - Then:
      ```bash
-     sudo minicom -D /dev/ttyUSB0 -b 115200
+     sudo minicom -D /dev/ttyUSB2 -b 115200
      ```
       to open Minicom and connect to the correct UART port.